jforge/example-open-protocol-connector/README.md

 ## About

 This project implements a connector for the Atlas Copco OpenProtocol.
-To use it you will need to commission a service with this image and making use of VRPC generic protocol interface.
+To use it you will need to commission a service with this image and make use of VRPC generic protocol interface.

 ## How to build it